Carry On Dick: Plot

 In the year 1750, England is rife with crime and highway robbers.
-To stop the wave of chaos, King George II sets up the first professional police force named the Bow Street Runners, under the command of the bellowing Sir Roger Daley (Bernard Bresslaw), and seconded by Captain Desmond Fancey (Kenneth Williams) and Sergeant Jock Strapp (Jack Douglas).
-The Runners are apparently successful in wiping out crime and lawlessness – using all manner of traps and tricks to round the criminals up.
-However their main target is the notorious Richard "Big Dick" Turpin (Sid James), a highwayman who has evaded capture and succeeded in even robbing Sir Roger and his prim wife (Margaret Nolan) of their money and clothing.
-After this humiliation, Turpin becomes the Bow Street Runners' most wanted man, and thus Captain Fancey is assigned to go undercover and catch the famous Dick Turpin and bring him to justice.
+To stop the wave of chaos, King George II sets up the first professional police force named the Bow Street Runners, under the command of the bellowing Sir Roger Daley, and seconded by Captain Desmond Fancey and Sergeant Jock Strapp.
+The Runners are apparently in wiping out crime and lawlessness, using all manner of traps and tricks.
+The exception is the notorious Richard "Big Dick" Turpin, a highwayman who has evaded capture and succeeded in even robbing Sir Roger and his prim wife of their money and clothing.
+After this humiliation, Turpin becomes the Bow Street Runners' most wanted man, and Captain Fancey is assigned to go undercover and bring Turpin to justice.

-The Bow Street Runners nearly succeed in apprehending Turpin and his two partners in crime, Harriet (Barbara Windsor) and Tom (Peter Butterworth), one evening as they hold up a coach carrying faux-French show-woman, Madame Desiree (Joan Sims), and her unladylike daughters, "The Birds of Paradise."
+The Bow Street Runners nearly succeed in apprehending Turpin and his two partners in crime, Harriet and Tom, one evening as they hold up a coach carrying faux-French show-woman Madame Desiree and her unladylike daughters "The Birds of Paradise."
 However, Turpin manages to outsmart the Runners, sending them away in Madam Desiree's coach.

 Outraged by Strapp's incompetence, Captain Fancey travels with the sergeant to the village of Upper Dencher near to where the majority of Turpin's hold-ups are carried out.
 There they encounter the mild-mannered Reverend Flasher, who is really Turpin in disguise, with Tom as his church assistant and Harriet as his maidservant.
 They confide in the rector their true identities and their scheme to apprehend Turpin.
 They agree to meet at the seedy Old Cock Inn, a notorious hang-out for criminals and sleazy types, and where Desiree and her showgirls are performing.
-Fancey and Strapp pose as two on-the-run crooks – and Strapp dubs his superior "Dandy Desmond" – and they hear from the greasy old hag, Maggie (Marianne Stone), a midwife who removed buckshot from Turpin's buttock, that Turpin has a curious birthmark on his manhood.
+Fancey and Strapp pose as two on-the-run crooks, and they hear from the greasy old hag Maggie, a midwife who removed buckshot from Turpin's buttock, that Turpin has a curious birthmark on his manhood.
 Strapp wastes no time in carrying out an inspection in the public convenience of the Old Cock Inn.